godatadriven/openllm-starter/README.md

 ### 6. Port forwarding

 To make sure we can inspect streamlit apps in a browser on our local machine, we need to forward the ports from the VM to our local machine.
-To do so, run the following on your local machine:
+To do so, run the following **on your local machine**:

 ```bash
 gcloud compute ssh {author}-instance --project {project} --zone {zone} -- -L 8501:localhost:8501